-I was instructed to make my claim for compensation on the United website.
+I was instructed to complete the flight compensation form on the United website.
 I searched and could not find a page that addressed this, so I decided I would call and ask.
 The agent told me to submit the details in the general feedback form.
 I completed the online form and waited.

 After I didn’t hear anything back, I decided to call.
-They told me that my ticket was a code share and I needed to claim my compensation through Austrian Airlines, so I tried that.
+They told me that because my ticket was a codeshare I needed to claim my compensation through Austrian Airlines.
+I completed the flight compensation form on the Austrian airline’s website.
 A few days later I received a call from Austrian Airlines and telling me that it was a United Flight and I needed to talk to them.

 Ok, this had come full circle.
 They do no make it easy to get compensation.
 I took another look at my reservation and noticed that my outbound flight (from NYC to London) was a codeshare, but my return flight to Newark was not.
 I called up United again and worked with the agent to make sure I had the correct ticket number and completed the form.

 About a week later I got an email from United telling me they would be mailing me a check.
 It would take 7-10 days, but I was excited to be getting the compensation finally!